 Crate training was one of the best decisions I made for my new puppy.
 Why?
 Because crate training takes advantage of your pup’s natural instinct to find a safe, quiet place to sleep and hide from danger.
 In the wild, dogs will look for a small cave to rest in, but since you probably don’t have a small cave in your house a crate is the next best thing.

 Advantages of Crate Training a Puppy

 Crate training has many advantages.
 First it provides a quiet place for your pup to retreat to when they are scared, tired or over stimulated.
 It keeps your puppy safe and out of trouble when you can’t keep an eye on them.
 Also it teaches your pup that being in a confined place is ok.
-This will be a very important lesson if you ever travel with your pup or if they need to spend time at the vet’s or a kennel.
+This will be a very important life lesson if you ever travel with your pup or if they need to spend time at the vet’s or a kennel.
 The most appreciated advantage to crate training is it tends to lead to quick house training.
 This is because dogs do not want to relieve themselves where they sleep, therefore they will do their best to hold it until they are out of their crate.

 The first step in crate training is deciding which crate best fits your needs.